This easy herbal iced tea recipe is refreshing and super flexible. Keep it simple or switch it up however you like.

 Instructions

-- Strain through nut bag or cheesecloth.
+- Strain through a nut milk bag, cheesecloth, or fine-mesh strainer.

-- Store in refrigerator in an airtight container up to 4 days.
+- Store covered in the refrigerator for up to 4 days.

 Notes